Historic Streets Around the World The Royal Mile, Edinburgh, Scotland

 The Royal Mile connects two of the most important landmarks in Scottish monarchy history: the Castle of Edinburgh and the Palace of Holyroodhouse, the official residence of the British monarch in Scotland.

 It is also home to iconic landmarks such as the Gothic St. Giles’ Cathedral, Mary King’s Close, and John Knox House.
-Besides the landmarks, the street hosts fun events, including the Edinburgh Festival Fringe, the world’s largest arts festival.
+Besides the landmarks, the street hosts fun events, including the Edinburgh festival Fringe, the world’s largest arts festival.

 Every August, the event transforms the Royal Mile into a bustling hub of creativity and entertainment.
 Strolling through the Royal Mile is one of the best ways to immerse yourself in Edinburgh and Scotland’s rich history and culture.